digipres/publications/ipres/ipres-2023/papers/tutorial-up-and-running-with-ark-persistable-identifiers.md

   to use and how to create ARKs for their respective memory organizations.
 No prior experience is required.
 creators:
-- Kunze, John
+- John Kunze
-- Winston, Donny
+- Donny Winston
 date: null
 document_url: https://www.ideals.illinois.edu/items/128261/bitstreams/428887/data.pdf
 grand_parent: iPRES